ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 1. A new Taskbind extension

-Documents defining either a new DAP batch mode or VDAF SHOULD include a section titled "Taskbind Considerations" that specifies how to extend the `BatchConfig` structure and the `VdafConfig` structure respectively.
+Documents defining either a new DAP batch mode or VDAF SHOULD include a section titled "Taskbind Considerations" that specifies the payload of `TaskConfig.batch_config` or `TaskConfig.vdaf_config` respectively.

 Note that the registry for batch modes is defined by {{!DAP}}; the registry for VDAFs is defined by {{!VDAF}}; and the registry for Taskbind extensions is defined in